Oktoberfest – The Ultimate Exploration of Fröhlichkeit

 Oktoberfest and the Great Oktoberfest Beers

 Fest Beers are lagers ranging in color from deep gold to deep bronze and should display brilliant clarity.
-They impart a rich, while not at all cloying, malty sweetness and a mild spice note derived from toasty malt, as the hop impression of this style is quite subtle.
-They are the perfect accompaniment to most all of the Oktoberfest favorites such as roasted chicken, sausage, pork stews, and roast oxtail.
-Fest Beers possess more strength than your typical Pilsner but go down just as easy so leave the car keys at home.
+They impart a rich, yet not cloying, malty sweetness and a mild spice note derived from toasty malt, as the hop impression of this style is quite subtle.
+They are the perfect accompaniment to many Oktoberfest favorites, such as roasted chicken, sausage, pork stews, and roast oxtail.
+Fest Beers possess more strength than your typical Pilsner, but go down just as easily, so leave the car keys at home.

-Today Oktoberfest style Beers can be found year round under the Märzen moniker.
+Today, Oktoberfest-style Beers can be found year-round under the Märzen moniker.
 (Learn more about Oktoberfest/Märzen beers HERE.)
-Still, many brewers decide on the seasonal approach and these Beers can be seen trickling on to our store shelves about now and predictably remain through the remainder of the year.
-The style is enjoying a bit of a revival being produced in dozens of US breweries and often with great success.
-US consumers are flush with a healthy choice of Fest Beers both domestic and imported.
-Considering that most are seasonal offerings the bottles you find on the shelves of your favorite mart or tavern are reliably fresh.
-Be sure to sample a range of these gems while the season remains, you’ll be glad that you did (lederhosen optional).
+Still, many brewers opt for the seasonal approach, and these Beers can be seen trickling onto our store shelves about now and will predictably remain through the remainder of the year.
+The style is enjoying a bit of a revival, being produced in dozens of US breweries and often with great success.
+US consumers are flush with a healthy choice of Fest Beer,s both domestic and imported.
+Considering that most are seasonal offerings, the bottles you find on the shelves of your favorite mart or tavern are reliably fresh.
+Be sure to sample a range of these gems while the season remains; you’ll be glad that you did (lederhosen optional).

 Your email address will not be published.
 Required fields are marked *